minilia75/RobotProject/README.md

 Each time an object is identified, information about the object are communicated to the server.

+#### Cross compilation
+Compilation made with ev3dev.
+It is a Debian Linux-based operating system that runs on several LEGO® MINDSTORMS compatible platforms including the LEGO® MINDSTORMS EV3

+It can be downloaded from https://www.ev3dev.org/

-#### Command for cross compilation
+Command to cross compile:
-docker run --rm -it -h ev3 -v ~/Documents/OS_robot/robot-project/robot_code/:/src -w /src ev3cc /bin/bash
+docker run --rm -it -h ev3 -v RobotProject/:/src -w /src ev3cc /bin/bash